Education • Extraction Basics • GoMushroom

 How Do We Encounter Extraction in Everyday Life?

-Brewing tea or coffee is one of the most straightforward examples of extraction.
-When hot water comes into contact with tea leaves or ground coffee, it begins to dissolve and carry various compounds into the liquid.
+Extraction is part of everyday life, even if we rarely think of it in those terms.
+Brewing tea or coffee is one of the most straightforward examples: when hot water comes into contact with tea leaves or ground coffee, it begins to dissolve and carry various compounds into the liquid.

 With tea, water extracts aromatic compounds, polyphenols, pigments and many other water-soluble components.
 With coffee, extraction significantly affects aroma, bitterness, acidity and the overall character of the drink.
+In both cases it quickly becomes clear that temperature, time and the ratio of water to material all have a strong influence on the final result — the same principles apply to all extraction processes.

 How Does Extraction Work?